Bay'ah: In Islamic history

-The tradition of bayʿah can be traced back to the era of the Prophet Muhammad.
+The tradition of bayʿah can be traced back to the era of Muhammad.
 From the beginning, bayʿah was taken by Muhammad as an oath of allegiance.
 Anybody who wanted to join the growing Islamic community did so by reciting the basic creed expressing faith in the oneness of God and the prophethood of Muhammad.
 However, this differed from the proclamation of faith necessary to become an individual Muslim.
-In addition to this, the Prophet formally took bayʿah from the people and tribes.
+In addition to this, Muhammad formally took bayʿah from the people and tribes.
 Through this formal act, they were absorbed by the community and showed willingness to obey Muhammad.
 The text of the oath varies in different traditions, but often contains the Shahada and prayers of repentance.

 It is reported that at annual gatherings outside Mecca, Muhammad met people from Yathrib (later renamed Medina), who accepted his call towards Islam.
 Muhammad then took bayʿah from them.

 In Sunni Islam, the Bayʿah rite continued to be used throughout history to mark a caliph's accession, first in the Rashidun Caliphate (the Bayʿah of Abu Bakr occasioning the Shi'a-Sunni split), then throughout the Dynastic Caliphates (Umayyad, Abbasid and Ottoman).
 With the abolition of the Caliphate, Bayʿah remains in use today by some modern Muslim kingdoms such as Saudi Arabia and Morocco.